 SECTION 1 – CREATING THE DIY PANTONE ART PRINTS

-Here are the prints I DIY’ed myself!
-I didn’t keep all of these up on my wall, but I wanted to try loads of different methods so you guys had all the inspiration.
+Here are the prints I made myself!
+I didn’t keep all of these up on my wall, but I wanted to try loads of different methods so you guys had all the DIY wall art ideas.
+The tutorial for all of these is in my Youtube video.

 1. COLLAGE PRINTS USING THRIFTED MAGAZINES & DRIED FLOWERS